elos/documentation/theory/0 - notation.md

     (∃n ∈ ℕ)(n is prime)

 Again, simply in search of a more compact and clear expression.
-There is no disputing what we mean here. ∃ is the existential quantifier.
+There is no disputing what we mean here. ∃ quantifies existence.

 ### Duality